djndl1/CSNotes/corejava1.md

 ```java
 Comparator<String> comp = (first, second) -> first.length() == second.length();
 ```
-The result tuype of a lambda expression is never specified.
+The result type of a lambda expression is never specified.
 It is always inferred from context.

 it is illegal for a lambda expression to return a value in some branches but not in others.